sultaaaane/youtube_downloader/README.md

 - [pytubefix](https://pytubefix.io/): Python library for downloading YouTube videos.
 - [pydub](https://pydub.com/): Python library for manipulating audio.
 - [ffmpeg](https://ffmpeg.org/): A complete, cross-platform solution to record, convert and stream audio and video.

-## Configuration

-- Modify the download paths in the script (`'/Users/moham/Videos'` for video and `'/Users/moham/Music'` for audio) to match your local system's directories.

 ## Contributing